-Fire extinguishers are placed in labs as required based on the materials used in the lab.
+Fire extinguishers have been placed in each lab and research space using hazardous materials at FSU.
 The fire extinguisher in the laboratory should be the appropriate classification type for the expected fire.
 Type A are used on combustible (wood, paper rubber, plastic) fires, Type B are used on flammable liquid fires, Type C are used on energized electrical equipment fires, and Type D are used on combustible metal (lithium, sodium, magnesium, potassium) fires.
 Multipurpose (Type ABC and Type BC) extinguishers are also available.
 SHERM inspects fire extinguishers annually.
-Custodians conduct monthly inspections.
-If an extinguisher requires a recharge, submit a work order to Facilities Management for an exchange.
+Physical plant conducts monthly inspections.
+Notify Public Safety any time a fire extinguisher is discharged.[MJM3]